oscaribv/oscaribv.github.io-src/content/pages/about.md

 ## Publications

-Some of my nice planet discoveries are
+Some of the nice planet discoveries in which I have participated are

 * **K2-141 b** is a rocky planet which orbit its star each 6.7 hours!
 This Ultra-Short-Period (P < 1 days) Super-Earth  is the shortest-period planet known to date with a precisely determined mass.
 Learn more about this planet in [**Barragán** et al., 2017, A&A, 612, A95](https://www.aanda.org/10.1051/0004-6361/201732217).
 * **K2-139 b** is a planet with a size similar to Jupiter, but with a third